Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

 \subsubsection{Performance of individual sub-models}

 Table \ref{tab:LL_estimation} presents the performance of the different models on the estimation sample, covering distance segments (deciles) 3 to 8, as illustrated in Figure \ref{fig:data_split}.

-We see that for the DECISIONS data, DFT obtains a higher log-likelihood (LL) than NL, while MNL outperforms DFT in the LPMC data.
+We see that for the DECISIONS data, NL obtains a higher log-likelihood (LL) than DFT, while DFT outperforms MNL in the LPMC data.
 In both studies, the two machine learning approaches obtain much higher LL than NL/MNL and DFT.
-Proportionally, the difference is larger in the DECISIONS case study than in the LPMC one, where in the former, MLP also has a bigger advantage over XGB.
+Proportionally, the difference is larger in the DECISIONS case study than in the LPMC one.
+In the former, MLP outperforms XGB, while the reverse applies for the latter.
 No formal statistical tests are carried out to compare the different model structures as these are not applicable to the machine learning structures.

-As a next step, Figure \ref{fig:est_val} looks at the performance of these models across the different distance segments obtained by splitting the data into deciles of the distance distribution.
-We do this separately for the estimation and validation data.
+As a next step, Figure \ref{fig:est_test} looks at the performance of these models across the different distance segments obtained by splitting the data into deciles of the distance distribution.
+We do this separately for the estimation and test data.
 A point to note when studying these results is that for the individual models, only segments 3 to 8 were used in estimating the model parameters, but the probabilities in segments 2 to 9 for the individual models also contributed to the model averaging, as explained in Figure \ref{fig:data_split}.
-The values shown for segments 2 and 9 in the left two graphs in Figure \ref{fig:est_val} thus in effect also relate to out-of-distribution validation for the individual models.
+The values shown for segments 2 and 9 in the left two graphs in Figure \ref{fig:est_test} thus in effect also relate to out-of-distribution validation for the individual models.

 Starting with the graphs on the left, we see that, across the two datasets, the advantage for MLP and XGB that we noted at the overall level in Table \ref{tab:LL_estimation} apply in each of the 6 distance segments used in estimation (i.e. segments 3-8).
-Across the distance segments, there are some where XGB outperforms MLP (reversing the overall trend), while the overall trend between DFT and NL/MNL is also reversed in some cases.
+Across the distance segments, there are no cases where XGB outperforms MLP in the DECISIONS data, or MLP outperforms XGB in LPMC (which would reverse the overall trend), but differences change in size.
+Meanwhile, the overall trend between DFT and NL/MNL is reversed in some cases.
 These findings already show that different models perform differently well across trip distances.
-Interestingly, while the LPMC results show that mode choice is easier to predict for longer trips (across segments 3-8), no clear trend emerges for the DECISIONS data.
+Interestingly, while the LPMC results suggest that mode choice is easier to predict for longer trips (across segments 3-8), no clear trend emerges for the DECISIONS data.